technomancy/slamhound/README.md

 ## Repl Usage

-You can do it manually from the repl too to avoid the slow startup time:
+You can do it manually from the repl to avoid the slow startup time:

     user=> (use 'slam.hound)
     nil